aoxborrow/Pre.php/README.md

 Basic Usage
 -----------

-You can use Pre in two basic ways; output debugging data directly to the browser or add the data to a queue and display it later in the script.
+You can use Pre in two basic ways; output debugging data directly to the browser or add the data to a queue and display it later in execution.
 Options:
  - add a label to identify the data
  - configure the height/width of the `<pre>` block